 We allow you to take the TEAS up to twice a year but the test dates must be at least 30 days apart.
 We offer the TEAS once a month.

 Yes, Wilson Community College will accept scores from other colleges.

 We will accept test scores that are no older than 2 years from the application deadline.

 Yes, Wilson Community College will accept CIS 110 or CIS 111 for CIS 113.
 However, CIS 113 or CIS 111 cannot be accepted for CIS 110.

 Yes, Wilson Community College will accept BIO 165 and BIO 166 for BIO 168 and BIO 169.
 If you took BIO 165, you will need to complete the sequence with BIO 166 to receive credit.

 Yes, please see your advisor to find out if any courses you transferred in will substitute for Wilson Community College’s required course.

-We have a 5 year limit on computer courses such as CIS 110 or CIS 113.
-Other courses, as long as they were completed on the semester system, can be accepted for credit if they are considered equivalent to the courses currently required for the Nursing program.
+As long as they were completed on the semester system, courses can be accepted for credit if they are considered equivalent to the courses currently required for the Nursing program.
 Our registrar will evaluate incoming transcripts for credit once we receive the transcripts.